Lægesamtale psykiatrien

 • Have difficulty planning and performing tasks.

 In addition, you may periodically have anxiety and a tendency towards depression.
-The disorder can therefore make it difficult to have a well-functioning student life, working life and family life.
+For some individuals, the disorder can therefore make it difficult to have a well-functioning student life, working life and family life.
 However, there are also people with schizophrenia who recover and function well in an everyday life with family and work.

 Course of the disease – schizophrenia